 BGSU's MAcc program meets the Ohio State Board of Accountancy requirements for obtaining a CPA designation.
 Typically, university students in Ohio wishing to become a CPA must earn an accounting baccalaureate degree and also take an additional 30 semester hours of coursework to meet the "150 hour" requirement.

-BGSU is one of only 171 universities worldwide with accreditation in both business and accounting programs from the Association to Advance Collegiate Schools of Business (AACSB).
+BGSU is one of the very few universities worldwide with accreditation in both business and accounting programs from the Association to Advance Collegiate Schools of Business (AACSB).
 Note that AACSB accreditation is the highest level of accreditation possible in the academic areas of business and accounting.
 As a result of this distinction and the quality reputation of our program, the "Big Four," several Fortune 500 Corporations, and numerous regional and local public accounting firms recruit our students.

 BGSU's MAcc program requires a minimum of 30 semester hours of course work beyond the baccalaureate level for students.
 Students must have the equivalent of a United States Generally Accepted Accounting Principles (GAAP) - based undergraduate degree in accounting to be considered for admission.

 BGSU offers financial assistance to students admitted into the MAcc program on a competitive basis.
 This financial assistance is provided by tuition scholarships and graduate assistant stipends.
-The amount of funding awarded to MAcc students in these areas is based upon the strength of the student's undergraduate and entrance exam credentials relative to those of other MAcc students.
+The amount of funding awarded to MAcc students in these areas is primarily based upon the strength of the student's undergraduate academic credentials.